sabirahmedshaik/sabirahmedshaik/README.md

 <h1 align="center">👋 Hello, I am Sabir Ahmed Shaik</h1>
 With over 2.3 years of hands-on experience in Java development, I bring a wealth of knowledge and expertise to every project I undertake.<br><br>
 Throughtout my career, I have designed and implemented robust and scalable Java solutions for a diverse range of industries including banking, financial services, insurance and technology.<br><br>
-From crafting elegant algorithms to optimizing performance and scalability.I thrive on solving complex problems and delivering solutions that exceed expectations.<br>
+From crafting elegant algorithms to optimizing performance and scalability.I thrive on solving complex problems and delivering solutions that exceed expectations.<br><br>
-My areas of expertise includes:<br><br>
+My areas of expertise includes:<br>
 <ul>
   <li>Core and Advanced Java Concepts</li>
   <li>Object-Oriented Design and Arcitecture</li>